86 billion dollars.

 There is strong evidence that LLLT can modulatr inflammatory pain…and can be used to significantly reduce acute inflammatory pain.

-How to do it: An infrared heating pad has many more proven health benefits, such as immune boosting, toxin elimination (through sweating), stress relief, and much more.
+👉 How to Use – An infrared heating pad has many more proven health benefits, such as immune boosting, toxin elimination (through sweating), stress relief, and much more.
+Lie on it for at least 30 minutes every day (up to 2 hours on lower heat).

-Note: Combining massage with infrared heat is one of the best ways to prevent back pain in the office.
+Note: Combining massage with infrared heat is one of the best ways to prevent back pain at the office.

 Best for: Muscle and nerve pain

-But a simple hot bath is only half way right.
+But a simple hot bath is only half right.

-How to do it: Add Magnesium oil (discussed above) or Magnesium flakes, and some special essential oils, and you have an amazingly relaxing and pain relieving bath waiting for you.
+Add Magnesium oil (discussed above) or Magnesium flakes, and some special essential oils, and you have an amazingly relaxing and pain-relieving bath waiting for you.

-Add 1-2 cups of Epsom salts and 5-8 drops of Birch essential oil (which is recommended by many natural-living experts for Rheumatism, muscle pain, inflammation) and soak in your comforting bath for about 20-30 minutes.
+My favorite option – add 1-2 cups of Epsom salts and 5-8 drops of Birch essential oil (which is recommended by many natural-living experts for Rheumatism, muscle pain, and inflammation) and soak in your comforting bath for about 20-30 minutes.

 5. Turmeric